Nonadiabatic corrections to electric quadrupole transition rates in H$_2$: Nonadiabatic perturbation theory

 \section{Nonadiabatic perturbation theory}

 Following Ref. \cite{magmol}, let us start from a nonrelativistic Hamiltonian for a neutral diatomic molecule

-where the summation index $a$ enumerates all electrons, and $A$ and $B$ refer to nuclei.
+where the summation index $a$ enumerates all electrons, and $A$ and $B$ refer to nuclei, and atomic units are used throughout the paper.
 To derive formulae for nonadiabatic effects, one must fix the reference frame.
 We start with the laboratory frame $\{\vec r_A,\,\vec r_B,\,\vec r_a\}$, and subsequently change variables to $\{\vec R,\,\vec R_G,\,\vec x_a\}$ according to

 with the relative position of nuclei $\vec R = \vec r_A-\vec r_B$, and the origin of the new frame, $\vec R_G = \epsilon_A\,\vec r_A + \epsilon_B\,\vec r_B$, where $\epsilon_A+\epsilon_B=1$, chosen anywhere on the internuclear axis.
 The conjugate momenta are related by